jesperberth/automationclass/lab08/lab8.md

 Click on Credentials in the left pane

-Click on the green + to create a new credential
+Click on Add to create a new credential

 __Name:__ webserver